Fall Mantel Decorating Ideas — 8 Ways to Create a Seasonal Display Above Your Fireplace

 (Image credit: Teressa Johnson Studio)

-One of the most important fall decor trends is to give the mantel an autumnal touch with the bounty from the outdoors.
-Think dried flowers, leaves, pampas grass and branches.
+One of the most stunning fall decor trends is to give the mantel an autumnal touch with the bounty from the outdoors.
+Think dried flowers, leaves, pampas grass, and branches.

 2. Add foraged elements to your mantel